intel/mlir-extensions/docs/rfcs/XeGPU.md

 		uint64, index into tensor_desc<16xbf16, #tdesc_attr1>
 ```

 Below is an example list of using sg_map for the WI data distribution of 2d data.
-The sg_map describes how the subgroup level data block is distribute to 8 or 16 WI threads with each thread own its own data fragement.
-For exmaple, wi_layout=[2, 8] means that each subgroup has 16 WI threads in 2 rows and 8 columns, and wi_data=[1,1] means that each WI thread owns a [1,1] data fragment.
+From the sg_map, we can derive how the subgroup level data block is split to data fragments and assigned to 8 or 16 WI threads.
+For example, wi_layout=[2, 8] means that each subgroup has 16 WI threads in 2 rows and 8 columns, and wi_data=[1,1] means that each WI thread owns a [1,1] data fragment.
 So the sg_map describes a subtensor with the shape of [2,8] at the subgroup level.

 The result of WI dsitribution can be observed only when the data is being loaded to vectors.